 Step 2.2.2: Information Gathering

 This step involves the gathering of information needed to perform the Phase 2 assessment from walkdowns and other sources.
-2.2.2a through 2.2.2d are used to facilitate the data collection process.
-Guidance for completing these s is provided below:
+Worksheet 2.2.2a through 2.2.2d are used to facilitate the data collection process.
+Guidance for completing these worksheets is provided below:

-2.2.2a: This worksheet is used to record general information about the fire area under evaluation.
+Worksheet 2.2.2a: This worksheet is used to record general information about the fire area under evaluation.

 Complete one worksheet for each area being evaluated.
 Typically, for findings in the “Fire Confinement” category two areas need to be evaluated (one on each side of the degraded barrier), while for other findings there is usually only one area.